Inbibo/adonisfx_docs/docs/installation.md

 `MAYA_MODULE_PATH = drive:/path/to/AdonisFX/folder`

-##### Method 2: Environment variables of the system
+#### Method 2: Environment variables of the system on Windows

-Open the System Properties window which can be found by searching for *environment variables* in the Windows search bar.
+1. Open the System Properties window which can be found by searching for *environment variables* in the Windows search bar.

 <figure style="width:80%; margin-left:10%" markdown>
   ![Windows system properties.](/images/windows_system_properties.png)
   <figcaption><b>Figure 2</b>: System Properties window.</figcaption>
 </figure>

-Click on *Environment Variables* and a new window will pop showing all the environment variables configured at the system level and for the current user.
+2. Click on *Environment Variables* and a new window will pop showing all the environment variables configured at the system level and for the current user.

 <figure style="width:80%; margin-left:10%" markdown>
   ![Windows environment variables.](/images/windows_environment_variables.png)
   <figcaption><b>Figure 3</b>: Environment variables of the system.</figcaption>
 </figure>

-Click on *New...* button for the level that you prefer (system or user) and configure `MAYA_MODULE_PATH` with the path containing the AdonisFX.mod file.
+3. Click on *New...* button for the level that you prefer (system or user) and configure `MAYA_MODULE_PATH` with the path containing the AdonisFX.mod file.

 <figure style="width:80%; margin-left:10%" markdown>
   ![Windows add new environment variable.](/images/windows_add_new_env.png)
   <figcaption><b>Figure 4</b>: Configure MAYA_MODULE_PATH as new environment variable.</figcaption>
 </figure>

-#### Configure Environment On Linux

-##### Method 1: Maya.env
+#### Method 1: Maya.env on Linux

 The Maya.env file is version dependent.
 It means that every instance of Maya will evaluate the environment file associated to its version.

 The default location of this file is `~/maya/$MAYA_VERSION`.

 <figure style="width:80%; margin-left:10%" markdown>
   ![Linux "Maya.env" file location.](/images/linux_maya_env_file_location.png)